howtovote logo

 1. Print and fill out the National Voter Registration Form.

-2. Box 6 - ID Number: You must provide one of these numbers: valid Oklahoma driver’s license number or state identification card number or the last four digits of your Social Security number.
+2. Box 6 - ID Number: When submitting your application by mail in Oklahoma, you are required to provide your Oklahoma driver’s license or state ID number if you have one.
+If you have not been issued one of these ID numbers, you must provide the last four digits of your Social Security number.

 3. Box 7 - Choice of Party: Oklahoma requires that you register with a party to participate in partisan primary elections.
 You should register with the party whose primary you would like to vote in.
 However, some parties allow unaffiliated voters to participate in their primary elections.